moleculerjs/moleculer/README-draft.md

 }
 ```

-## Main params
+## Main properties
-The Service has some main parameters in the schema.
+The Service has some main properties in the schema.
 ```js
 {
     name: "posts",